LuiisFernando/fcamara-teste/README.md

 yarn json-server server.json -w -p 3333
 ```

-if you're using npm you have to install json-server globaly with the code below
+if you're using npm you have to install json-server globally with the code below

 ```
 npm install -g json-server